jakobjaks/CalendarX/README.md

 The server has a functioning dockerfile within it, but the client dockerfile is not ready yet.

-4 projects were deleted and uploaded to nuget instead, and used as imports. ee.itcollege.jarootnuget.BLL.Base ee.itcollege.jarootnuget.Contracts.Base ee.itcollege.jarootnuget.Contracts.BLL.Base ee.itcollege.jarootnuget.Contracts.DAL.Base ee.itcollege.jarootnuget.DAL.Base.EF
+4 projects were deleted and uploaded to nuget instead, and used as imports:

+ee.itcollege.jarootnuget.BLL.Base,

+ee.itcollege.jarootnuget.Contracts.Base,

+ee.itcollege.jarootnuget.Contracts.BLL.Base,

+ee.itcollege.jarootnuget.Contracts.DAL.Base,

+ee.itcollege.jarootnuget.DAL.Base.EF